 TAXI SERVICE - All taxi companies in Las Vegas have lift-equipped vans accommodating one wheelchair.
 Call from your room, use any dedicated taxi phone or ask the doorman at your hotel for an accessible taxi van.
 Click here for transportation listings.

-CITY BUS - Our CAT (Citizen Area Transit) bus service is fully accessible, including buses that are lift-equipped, have low floors and kneel, and accommodate two wheelchairs.
+CITY BUS - Our RTC (Regional Transportation Commission) bus service is fully accessible, including buses that are lift-equipped, have low floors and kneel, and accommodate two wheelchairs.
 Reduced fares are available for seniors and persons with disabilities.
-Call CAT-RIDE (702-228-7433) for routes, schedules or help in using the system.
+Call 1-800-228-3911 or 702-228-7433 for routes, schedules or help in using the system.
 The "Strip" bus runs 24 hours a day.

-PARATRANSIT - Southern Nevada's Paratransit services are named ACAT Paratransit.
+PARATRANSIT - Southern Nevada's Paratransit services are named RTC Paratransit Service.
 If you are certified to ride paratransit in your home city, bring your certification and you will be allowed to ride up to 21 days without having a Nevada certification.
-To schedule rides, call 702-228-4800 one to three days in advance.
+To schedule rides, call 702-228-4800 or TDD 702-676-1834 one to three days in advance.

 PARKING - Bring along your hometown dashboard parking permit from your personal vehicle if you plan to rent a vehicle in Las Vegas.
 Out-of-state permits are recognized.
 Temporary disabled parking permits are available through the Nevada Department of Motor Vehicles.
-Contact them in advance for an application at DMV Special Plates, 775-684-4750, in Carson City, or visit www.dmvnv.com.
+Visit www.dmvnv.com for more information.
 A physician's statement will be required.
 Alternatively, valet parking is available at most hotels.